CertifiedPyro/PipistrelloArchipelago/README.md

 The item is instantly granted to you, and a message appears on the bottom of the screen showing the item name and sender.

 ## Credits
+- **Chibisatan** for helping so much with the rules, as well as everyone else in the Pocket Trap Speedrunners Discord.
 - **Scipio** for the original Archipelago sprites used in-game
 - **CrusherRL** for inspiration on how to bundle `Archipelago.MultiClient.Net.dll` with the mod